-Studies designed to investigate the mechanism of gabapentin-induced pancreatic carcinogenesis in rats indicate that gabapentin stimulates DNA synthesis in rat pancreatic acinar cells in vitro and, thus, may be acting as a tumor promoter by enhancing mitogenic activity.
-It is not known whether gabapentin has the ability to increase cell proliferation in other cell types or in other species, including Mutagenesis
+Studies designed to investigate the mechanism of gabapentin-induced pancreatic carcinogenesis in rats indicate that gabapentin stimulates DNA synthesis in rat pancreatic acinar cells in vitro and. thus, may be acting as a tumor promoter by enhancing mitogenic activity.
+It is not known whether gabapentin has the ability to increase cell proliferation in other cell types or in other species, including imans.

+Mutagenesis

-Gabapentin did not demonstrate mutagenic or genotoxic potential in in vitro (Ames test, HGPRT forward mutation assay in Chinese hamster lung cells) and in vivo (chromosomal aberration and micronucl test in Chinese hamster bone marrow, mouse micronucleus, unscheduled DNA synthesis in hepatocytes) assays.
+Babapentin did not demonstrate mutagenic or genotoxic potential in in vitro (Ames test, HGPRT forward mutation assay in Chinese hamster lung cells) and in vivo (chromosomal aberration and micronucleus test in Chinese hamster bone marrow, mouse micronucleus, unscheduled DNA synthesis in rat hepatocytes) assays.

 Impairment of Fertility

 No adverse effects on fertility or reproduction were observed in rats at doses up to 2000 mg/kg.
-At 2000 mg/kg, the plasma gabapentin exposure (AUC) in rats is approximately 8 times that in hu
+At 2000 mg/kg, the plasma gabapentin exposure (AUC) in rats is approximately 8 times that in hu at the MRHD.

-CLINICAL STUDIES
+CLINICAL STUDIES 14

 14.1 Postherpetic Neuralgia Gabapentin was evaluated for the management of postherpetic neuralgia (PHN) in two randomized, double-blind, placebo-controlled, multicenter studies.
-The intent-to-treat (ITT) population consisted of a total of 563 patients with pain for more than 3 months after healing of the herpes zoster skin
+The intent-to-treat (ITT) population consisted of a total of 563 patients with pain for more than 3 months after healing of the herpes zoster skin rash (Table 6).

-TARLE 6 Controlled PHN Studies: Duration Dosages, and Number of Patients
+TABLE 6. ( TABLE 6.
+Controlled PHN Studies: Duration, Dosages, and Number of Patients Study Study Gahanentin Patients Patients 1 aGiven in 3 divided doses (TID)

-Study Study Duration Gabapentin (mg/day) ^a Target Dose Patients Receiving Gabapentin Patients Receiving Placebo
+otady Duration (mg/day) a Target Dose Receiving Gabapentin Receiving Placebo

-1 8 Weeks 3600 113 116
+1 8 weeks 3600 113 116

-2 7 Weeks 1800, 2400 223 111
+2 7 weeks 1800, 2400 223 111

 Total 336 227

-Given in 3 divided dosses (III) Each study included a 7-or 8-week double-blind phase (3 or 4 weeks of titration and 4 weeks of fixed dose).
+Each study included a 7- or 8-week double-blind phase (3 or 4 weeks of titration and 4 weeks of fixed dose).
 Patients initiated treatment with titration to a maximum of 900 mg/day gabapentin over 3 days.
-Dosages were then to be titrated in 600 to 1200 mg/day increments at 3-to 7-day intervals to the target dose over 3 to 4 weeks.
+Dosages were then to be titrated in 600 to 1200 mg/day increments at 3- to 7-day intervals to the target dose over 3 to 4 weeks.
 Patients recorded their pain in a daily diary using an 11-point numeric pain rating scale ranging from 0 (no pain) to 10 (worst possible pain).
 A mean pain score during baseline of at least 4 was required for randomization.
 Analyses were conducted using the ITT population (all randomized patients who received at least one dose of study medication).
 Both studies demonstrated efficacy compared to placebo at all doses tested.

 The reduction in weekly mean pain scores was seen by Week 1 in both studies, and were maintained to the end of treatment.
 Comparable treatment effects were observed in all active treatment arms.
-Pharmacokinetic/pharmacodynamic modeling provided confirmatory evidence of efficacy across all doses.
+Pharmacokinetic/pharmacokynamic modeling provided confirmatory evidence of efficacy across all doses.
 Figures 1 and 2 show pain intensity scores over time for Studies 1 and 2.